 There are some datasets emerging, generally based on input-output matrices representing the supply chains and environmental coefficient representing, on average, the various pressures on biodiversity caused by the products referenced in such matrices.
 While this may provide a very useful first step in creating some reporting for long only products, we do not think the data has reached a high enough quality yet for such reporting to make much sense in the context of long-short portfolios.
 Indeed, the granularity both in terms of products and geography is still very far from what it should be for the measures to help assess idiosyncratically one company against its peer.
 They will typically have biodiversity footprints considered equal if they roughly offer the same type of products, despite the possibility that only one of the two may have adopted policies to invest in regenerative agriculture alongside its end suppliers, have limited usage of chemical pesticides, herbicides and fertilizers, have favoured products sourced from place less prone to water stress, or have implemented better policies in terms of pollution control and so on.
 We are starting to see some datasets, but mostly based on self-reported data, rendering comparison difficult.
 Impact and dependency measurements, when provided by third parties, all still very much rely on environmental factors established for sector averages along product taxonomies that lack the necessary granularity.
-This implies that comparisons between peers will be only based on identifying the value chain they participate in and the high level category of products they sell, not how nor where they operate, or what are the specific ingredients and processes they use, therefore missing most of the highly locationdependent factors that drive actual dependency and impact.
+This implies that comparisons between peers will be only based on identifying the value chain they participate in and the high-level category of products they sell, not how nor where they operate, or what are the specific ingredients and processes they use, therefore missing most of the highly location-dependent factors that drive actual dependency and impact.

 CFM believes biodiversity is one of the key factors - if not the most important, even more so since it's so intertwined with climate change - that will affect mankind going forward, and obviously also, from there, financial markets.
 We therefore invest significant resources investigating this thematic and how to best integrate it, and we also seek to engage with any standard setter to favour the emergence of useful indicators.
 We have for instance been in discussions, since 2020, with SASB on their alternative Meat & Dairy project; promoting the idea that regulators should require companies involved in the food sector to disclose the percentage of proteins in their product that is not of animal origin.
+We also participate to the Investor Coalition on Food Policy, which calls for more ambitious action by food companies and the UK public authorities to make the food system healthier and more resilient.
+More recently, at the AGMs of food companies, we supported shareholder proposals demanding better transparency and or risk mitigation measure around antimicrobial resistance.
 However, for now, we continue to apply our philosophy for ESG integration which consists in integrating anything our clients or regulators demand, as well as any factor we believe has become or will soon enough become financially material in ways we can measure and monitor properly, at company level.
 To our knowledge, none of these conditions are met for now.